Modules

 • Types of translation projects

-• Planning projects: stages of the project and deadlines
+• Planning projects: project stages and deadlines

 • The project plan: defining and creating a project plan